 Dr. Tomadakis has been on the Florida Tech Chemical Engineering faculty since 1993.
 He has been teaching courses in Fluids, Heat and Mass Transfer, and Separation Processes, at the undergraduate and graduate level.
-He is a Professional Engineer registered with the Technical Chamber of Greece (TEE) since 1988, a member of the American Institute of Chemical Engineers (AIChE) since 1990, an officer of the East Central Florida Professional Section of the AIChE since 1995, and a member of the American Society of Engineering Education (ASEE) since 2004.
-He has been the Advisor of the Florida Tech Student Chapter of the AIChE (1996-2000) and a member of the AIChE National Student Chapter Committee (1997-2000).
-He served on the Organizing Committees of the International Conference on Porous Media (2007, 2010) and the AIChE Southern Regional Conference (2003), and chaired sessions in these and other technical conferences.
+He is a Professional Engineer registered with the Technical Chamber of Greece (TEE), a member of the American Institute of Chemical Engineers (AIChE), the American Chemical Society (ACS) and the American Society of Engineering Education (ASEE), and an officer of the East Central Florida Local Section of the AIChE.
+He has served for a number of years as the Advisor of the Florida Tech Student Chapter of the AIChE and a member of the AIChE National Student Chapter Committee.
+He also served on the Organizing Committees of the International Conference on Porous Media and the AIChE Southern Regional Conference, and chaired sessions in these and other technical conferences.

-Dr. Tomadakis was named an AIChE Fellow by the Institute's Board of Directors in 2017.
-He has earned the Future Educators of America Excellence in Teaching Award in 2000, the Florida Tech Most Valuable Panther (MVP) Award in 1998, the Florida Tech Service Excellence Award in 1998, the Florida Tech Student Organization Advisor of the Year Award in 1998, the College of Engineering Student Elected Teacher of the Year Award in 1998, and the College of Engineering Teaching Excellence Award in 1996.
-He served as the Grand Marshall at the Florida Tech Spring Commencement Ceremonies in 1999.
+Dr. Tomadakis was named an AIChE Fellow by the Institute's Board of Directors in 2017 in recognition of outstanding contributions to Chemical Engineering education and research, program development and leadership, and professional service.
+He has earned the Future Educators of America Excellence in Teaching Award, the Florida Tech Most Valuable Panther (MVP) Award, the Florida Tech Service Excellence Award, the Florida Tech Student Organization Advisor of the Year Award, the Florida Tech AIChE Teacher of the Year Award, the Florida Tech Admissions Outstanding Recruiter Award, the College of Engineering Student-Elected Teacher of the Year Award, and the College of Engineering Teaching Excellence Award.
+He served as the Grand Marshall in six Florida Tech Commencement Ceremonies in 1999, 2021 and 2022.

 Ph.D., University of Rochester, 1993